snarkhunter/oofcanvas/README.md

 	If the argument is true, objects in the layer can be listed by `OffScreenCanvas::clickedItems()`.

+* `void CanvasLayer::markDirty()`

+	Force the layer to be redrawn the next time the `Canvas` is rendered.
+Normally this shouldn't be needed.
+Adding or removing a `CanvasItem` from a `CanvasLayer` makes it dirty.

 * `void CanvasLayer::setOpacity(double)`

-	sets the opacity with which the layer will be copied to the Canvas.
+	sets the opacity with which the layer will be copied to the `Canvas` when it's displayed.
 0.0 is fully transparent and 1.0 is fully opaque.

 * `void CanvasLayer::raiseBy(int howfar) const`